-Daniel joined Elkington and Fife LLP in 2005 and qualified as a UK Chartered Patent Attorney in 2008 and a European Patent Attorney in 2010.
+Daniel joined Elkington + Fife in 2005 and qualified as a UK Chartered Patent Attorney in 2008 and a European Patent Attorney in 2010.
 Daniel's specialities include computing, computer programs, communications technology and electronic engineering.
 During his studies, Daniel was sponsored by Nortel Networks with whom he held a number of product development positions in the Optoelectronics division.
 As a result of his work in the field of optical amplifiers, he was awarded the Sir Bruce White Prize and the work has since been published in a number of scientific journals.

 Daniel spends a great deal of time drafting and prosecuting patent applications for clients of all sizes.
 Due to this, he has a wide-ranging experience of patents systems around the world, and regularly handles all aspects of work on international patent portfolios.